LH and Miscarriage

 LH levels in fibrocystic disease and fibroadenoma groups were significantly increased.

 High testosterone is caused by high LH

 PCOS develops when the ovaries overproduce androgens (eg, testosterone).
 Androgen overproduction often results from overproduction of LH (luteinizing hormone), which is produced by the pituitary gland.

 LH triggers the production of androgens which can then be used to create estrogen

 Luteinizing hormone (LH) is essential to provide the androgen substrate for estrogen synthesis, which in turn contributes to oocyte maturation and may play a relevant role in optimizing fertilization and embryo quality.

-GnRH rises and causes stimulation of LH and FSH.
+As progesterone decreases, GnRH rises and causes stimulation of LH and FSH.
 FSH causes maturation of follicles past the antral stage.
 The dominant follicle establishes itself and is the main follicle that grows.
 The growing follicle produces estrogen in the granulosa cells.
 Estrogen actually peaks before ovulation and it is the estrogen that causes the final LH release.